dhis2/training-docs/content/design_for_data_use/lg_OUGs.md

 From these examples, we can see there is a lot of flexibility introduced by using org unit groups and group sets in data analysis; and having them configured correctly will prove very useful.

-## Exercise 2 - Manage OU Groups and OU Group Sets in Maintenance
+## Exercise 2 - Manage OU Groups in Maintenance

 ***Perform this exercise in the CUSTOMIZATION system***